“How do I know my metal roof won’t puncture during a hailstorm?”

 The best way to accomplish this is by familiarizing yourself with the common industry standards and tests metal roofing goes through to ensure the success of a system.
-Once you know the industry standards, you’ll be able to reassure your customers that their metal roof is tested and proven to perform and protect in harsh weather conditions.
+Once you know these standards, you’ll be able to reassure your customers (or yourself) that the metal roof is tested and proven to perform in harsh weather conditions.

-We want to be honest with you: There are a lot of metal roofing standards and they tend to be complex, which might confuse even the most seasoned person in the industry.
-But here at Sheffield Metals, we want to simplify this topic to help you better understand:
+In all honesty: There are a lot of metal roofing standards and they tend to be complex, which might confuse even the most seasoned person in the industry.
+Our Sheffield Metals Technical Department works with contractors and manufacturers every day regarding this topic, so we know how to simplify this topic and help you to understand:

-- Who does the testing for metal roofing standards
+- What businesses/companies perform the tests for metal roofing standards.

-- How the tests and standards vary depending on location, job type, and a variety of other factors
+- How the tests and standards vary depending on location, job type, and various other factors.

 The Importance of Metal Roofing Industry Standards

-- Provide peace of mind to suppliers, contractors, architects, and consumers alike by proving products will perform instead of saying, “Just take our word for it.”
+- Provide peace of mind to suppliers, contractors, architects, and consumers by proving products will perform — instead of saying, “Just take our word for it.”

-- Keep in mind, many consumers choose to buy metal roofing because it protects their most valuable assets, such as loved ones, photos, files, investments, etc.
+- Remember, many consumers buy metal roofing because it protects their most valuable assets, such as loved ones, investments, photos, files, etc.

-- Stop untrustworthy manufacturers from selling low-grade products that could easily fail or cause problems.
+- Stop untrustworthy manufacturers from selling low-quality products that could fail or cause problems.

-- Put accountability for product quality (both good and bad) in the hands of the manufacturer.
+- Put accountability for product quality in the hands of the manufacturer.

 Who Does the Testing For Metal Roofing Standards?

-What’s great about the testing for metal roofing is that it’s tested and rated by independent businesses and organizations that have no stake in one specific industry and therefore can provide a trustworthy and honest analysis.
-Each standard company provides the standards and specifications for products and materials far beyond just roofing.
-In other words, they create testing protocol that best measures product performance in real world scenarios.
+The good news is that metal roofing is tested and rated by independent businesses and organizations with no stake in one specific industry, which allows for a more trustworthy and honest analysis.
+The company provides the standards and specifications for products and materials far beyond roofing.
+In other words, they create the testing protocol that best measures product performance in real-world scenarios.

-In metal roofing, there are three major companies that provide the testing standards:
+However, as it applies to metal roofing, three companies provide the majority of testing standards:

-While these companies outline the parameters of how products will be rated based on their performance, they don’t actually perform the testing.
-Instead, a third-party testing facility performs the test and usually, a representative from one of these standards companies is present to report the findings and provide the final results and/or rating.
-Just like with the test standard companies, the testing facilities only perform and provide the results; their main concern is that they perform the test accurately to the test standard and not how the product actually performs during the test.
+While these companies outline the parameters of how products will be rated based on their performance, they don’t perform the testing.
+Instead, a third-party testing facility performs the test.
+Usually, a representative from one of these standards companies is present to report the findings and provide the final results and/or ratings.

-Before we go through some of the common industry standards for metal roofing systems, it’s important to know that these standards and tests can and will differ depending on geography and building type.
-It’s impossible to account for every standard that exists because one or more will either be missing or not applicable in a given geographic location.
+Before we go through some common industry standards for metal roofing systems, it’s important to know that these standards and tests can and will differ depending on geography and building type.
+It’s impossible to account for every standard because one or more will either be missing or not applicable in a given geographic location.

-For example, a building in a hurricane zone in Florida will require different test standards than a building in rural Kentucky, which is why there are multiple test standards that may sound similar but are actually very different.
-Let’s look at wind uplift resistance, which can be tested according to UL 580, UL 1897, TAS 125, and ASTM E1592 standards, just to name a few.
-While they all test for wind uplift resistance, some tests are more stringent, require multiple specimen examples to be tested, depend on the type of structure it’s installed on, or test to higher standards than others do.
-This is the same for impact resistance, water penetration, and most other test standards.
+For example, a building or property in a hurricane zone in Florida will require different test standards than a building in rural Kentucky, which is why multiple test standards may sound similar but are very different.
+Wind uplift resistance can be tested according to UL 580, UL 1897, TAS 125, and ASTM E1592 standards, just to name a few.
+All of them test for wind uplift resistance, but some tests are more stringent, require multiple specimen examples to be tested, are dependent on the type of structure it’s installed on, or test to higher standards than others do.
+This is the same for impact resistance, water penetration, and more.

-Additionally, commercial and residential metal roofing differ when it comes to standards, even with structures in the same geographic location.
+Additionally, commercial and residential metal roofing differ in standard requirements — even with structures in the same geographic location.
 Commercial projects have more stringent requirements and must meet the standards set forth by the industry.
 But residential projects are a little different, as they are more focused on adhering to local building codes and having the correct permits, which are available and able to be pulled by a municipality’s Building Department.
-It’s worth noting that all roofs have minimum requirements per municipality or Building Department, and even some architects may require different standards that specified products must meet as well.
+It’s worth noting that all roofs have minimum requirements per municipality or Building Department, and even some architects may require different standards that specified products must meet.
 For example, sometimes ASCE 7 is specified and requires an engineer to validate uplift requirements and load exerted on a roof.

-In other words, the required tests and standards just depend on the project.
+In other words, the required tests and standards simply depend on the project.

-If you’re unsure about the standards that need to be adhered to where you are installing or specifying a metal roofing project, strike up a conversation with your manufacturer or supplier.
-They will be able to answer your questions and give you a more comprehensive scope of what ratings, standards, or tests a product adheres to and therefore must be used for a metal roofing project in a given area.
+If you’re unsure about the required standards for your metal roofing project, strike up a conversation with your manufacturer or supplier.
+They can answer your questions and provide a more comprehensive scope of the ratings, standards, or tests a product should adhere to, and why it should or shouldn’t be used for your metal roofing project.